firehol/blocklist-ipsets/README.md

 Source is downloaded from [this link](http://www.voipbl.org/update/).

-The last time downloaded was found to be dated: Thu Jun  4 23:54:13 UTC 2015.
+The last time downloaded was found to be dated: Fri Jun  5 04:00:33 UTC 2015.

 The ipset `voipbl` has **10426** entries, **10837** unique IPs.